ajayr4j/idiosyncrat/README.md

-# Happy and open to collaborate for further ideas.
+# Happy and open to collaborate further.

 And, This is only a fun project :)